visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

     options cryptdevice=/dev/sdaX:vgcrypt:allow-discards root=/dev/mapper/vgcrypt-root rw

-**Note**:<sup>[7](#7)</sup> On the options line, make sure you replace `/dev/sdaX` with the path to the encrypted linux partition we previously created on your device.
+**Note**:<sup>[7](#7)</sup> On the options line, make sure you replace `/dev/sdaX` with the path to the encrypted linux partition we previously created on your device (It was `/dev/sda5` in this guide).
 Additionally, if your drive is *not* a SSD, make sure to remove `:allow-discards`.

 Check the boot tree with `tree /boot/` (If `tree` isn’t installed, install it with `pacman -S tree`).
 It should look something like this: